Investors evaluating Boston for DSCR rental property find a market with metro population of 4.9M, medium growth, and low DSCR economics.

 Boston has meaningful multi-unit inventory including SFR, 2-4 unit, condo.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for Boston
+DSCR lenders active in Boston

 Kiavi (formerly LendingHome) is one of the largest hard money lenders by volume in the country.
 Tech-forward platform with online application and fast underwriting for experienced borrowers.
 Active across Chicago and all major investor markets.